A Spatiotemporal Gamma Shot Noise Cox Process: Illustration

 Fire observations such as fire detection and fire radiative power are collected by MODIS 1-km sensor on Terra and Aqua (see the Supplement for further details).
 A geographic location, time, and date identify each fire pixel in the dataset.
+Geodesic coordinates have first been transformed into Euclidean coordinates using the Lambert azimuthal equal-area (LAEA) projection before conducting statistical inference.
 The study area of this paper covers the territory with a longitude between $82^{o}W$ and $34^{o}W$ and a latitude between $40^{o}S$ and $0^{o}$.
 The area includes the Amazon forest, the world's largest rainforest, and is central to global warming.
-The additional pixel-level information allows us to exclude active volcanoes, other static land sources, and offshore fires and select only presumed vegetation fires detected by Terra and Aqua MODIS sensors with detection confidence between 80\% and 100\%.
-Figure~\ref{fig:Lambda_mean} shows the frequency of observed fires (dots) in Brazil, Bolivia and Peru, which exhibits spatial and temporal patterns.
+The additional pixel-level information allows us to exclude active volcanoes, other static land sources, and offshore fires and select only presumed vegetation fires detected by Terra and Aqua MODIS sensors with detection confidence between 90\% and 100\%.
+Figure~\ref{fig:Lambda_mean} shows the frequency of observed fires (dots) in Brazil, Bolivia, and Peru, which exhibit spatial and temporal patterns.